drsanches/photobooth/readme.md

 - Add cache?
 - Use AOP for auth?
 - Do not create UserProfile for admin?
+- Use only cookies instead of authorization header for token?
 - Use 404 instead 401 for nonexistent urls
 - Separate app, auth and scheduler to different modules
-- Add stub for google auth
+- Add stub for Google auth
-- Add field descriptions for db models
-- Add available characters validation
-- Use only cookies instead of authorization header for token?
 - Limit container resources

 ### Tests